Joan the Lame of Burgundy: Queen regent of France

-Joan reportedly favored people from her own home territory of Burgundy, a policy followed by her husband and her son, thus attracting animosity from the nobility at court from the northwest.
+Scepticism towards Joan and her power

-Her political activity attracted controversy to both her and her husband, which was accentuated by her deformity (considered by some to be a mark of evil), and she became known as la male royne boiteuse ("the lame evil Queen").
-One chronicler described her as a danger to her enemies in court:
+Several queens of France were criticised for their influence in the 14th century, and the main source of knowledge of those of the time comes from propaganda and gossip against them.
+Isabeau of Bavaria, a queen after Joan, was also criticized for her power in her reign, which contributed to the decision of 1318 and later to Salic law.
+France was a challenging place for women to be powerful and the public was critical of their reigns.

-"the lame Queen Jeanne de Bourgogne...was like a King and caused the destruction of those who opposed her will."
+Joan reportedly favoured people from her home region of Burgundy, a policy followed by her husband and her son, which attracted animosity from the nobility at court from the northwest.
+Her political activity attracted controversy to her and her husband that was accentuated by her deformity, which was considered by some to be a mark of evil, and she became known as la male royne boiteuse ("the lame evil Queen").
+One chronicler described her as a danger to her enemies in court: "the lame Queen Jeanne de Bourgogne... was like a King and caused the destruction of those who opposed her will".